US Hospitality Directions: May 2024

 Trends and highlights

-• Significant risks to this outlook include the pace and magnitude of changes in the macroeconomic environment, as well as increasing geopolitical tensions.
+• Significant risks to this outlook include the pace of changes in the macroeconomic environment and ongoing geopolitical tensions.

 RevPAR percent change, US and chain scales